Pierce-qiang/TinyEngine/README.md

 If you want to show different pass texture, please define DEBUG in GuiManager.cpp Draw function

 ## Problem encountered:
- - PCSS may light leaking, we should avoid higher object hiding lower object in shadow map space
+ - PCSS may light leaking, we should avoid higher object hiding lower object in shadow map space.
- - otherwise, bigger filtersize will be choose
+Otherwise, bigger filtersize will be choose

 ![PCSS_Light_Leaking](./image/PCSS_light_leaking.jpg)

- - Dear IMGUI TreeNode's input name should be different, otherwise they are the same
+ - Dear IMGUI TreeNode's input name should be different, otherwise they are the same, you will control all at the same time
+ - Circular Include
+ - Skeleton Animation, pass int (when pass BoneID) Should use "glVertexAttribIPointer" not "glVertexAttribPointer"